nilesh1013/nilesh1013.github.io/_posts/2016-08-25-Understanding-IO.md

 **Asynchronous, Non-blocking example**:

-Asynchronous, Non-blocking servers like ones ones made in Node, only use one thread to service all requests.This means an instance of Node makes the most out of a single thread.
+Asynchronous, Non-blocking servers like ones ones made in Node.js, only use one thread to service all requests.This means an instance of Node makes the most out of a single thread.
 The creators designed it with the premise that the I/O and network operations are the bottleneck.

 When requests arrive at the server, they are serviced one at a time.
 However, when the code serviced needs to query the DB for example, it sends the callback to a second queue and the main thread will continue running (it doesn't wait).